collective/collective.geo.geographer/README.txt

 Introduction
 ============

-collective.geo.geographer provide geo Annotation for Plone.
+collective.geo.geographer provide geo annotation for Plone.

-This package is based on Sean Gillies's idea; zgeo.geographer and integrates its functionalities in collective.geo project.
+This package is based on Sean Gillies's zgeo.plone.geographer and integrates its functionalities in collective.geo project.

 Requirements
 ------------